mitschabaude/montgomery/README.md

 On my local machine (Intel i7), overall performance is a bit better than these numbers, but relative gains somewhat smaller, between 5-6x.

+Below, I give a more detailed account of my implementation and convey some of my personal learnings.

 ## JS vs Wasm

 First, a couple of words on the project architecture.
 I started into this competition with a specific assumption: That, to create code that runs fast in the browser, the best way to go is to just write most of it in JavaScript, and only mix in hand-written Wasm for the low-level arithmetic and some hot loops.
 This is in contrast to more typical architectures where all the crypto-related code is written in a separate high-level language and compiled to Wasm for use in the JS ecosystem.
 Being a JS developer, who professionally works in a code base where large parts are compiled to JS from OCaml and Rust, I developed a dislike for the impendance mismatch, bad debugging experience, and general complexity such an architecture creates.
 It's nice if you can click on a function definition and end up _in source code of that function_, not in.. some auto-generated TS declaration file which hides an opaque blob of compiled Wasm.
 (Looking at layers of glue code and wasm-bindgen incantations, I feel a similar amount of pain for the Rust developer on the other side of the language gap.)